keras-team/keras-cv/README.md

 Users should be able to train state of the art models using only `Keras`, `KerasCV`, and TensorFlow core (i.e. `tf.data`) components.

-KerasCV can be understood as a horizontal extension of the Keras API: the components are new first-party Keras objects (layers, metrics, etc) that are too specialized to be added to core Keras.
+KerasCV can be understood as a horizontal extension of the Keras API: the components are new first-party Keras objects (layers, metrics, etc.) that are too specialized to be added to core Keras.
 They receive the same level of polish and backwards compatibility guarantees as the core Keras API, and they are maintained by the Keras team.

 Our APIs assist in common computer vision tasks such as data-augmentation, classification, object detection, image generation, and more.
 Applied computer vision engineers can leverage KerasCV to quickly assemble production-grade, state-of-the-art training and inference pipelines for all of these common tasks.